Yu-Kh/Install-Guide/Apla-Getting-Started-Guide.md

 - --dbName - database name 'apladb' that was created in section [Install PostgreSQL](#install-postgres-deb)
 - --centSecret - Centrifugo secret 'CENT_SECRET' that was created in section [Install Centrifugo](#install-centrifugo-deb)
-- --centUrl - used IP address and port of Centrifugo
+- --centUrl=http://10.10.99.1:8000 - used IP address and port of Centrifugo of Node 1
-- --httpHost - used IP address and port of API-server
+- --httpHost=10.10.99.1 - used IP address and port of API-server of Node 1
-- --tcpHost - used IP address and port of TCP-server
+- --tcpHost=10.10.99.1 - used IP address and port of TCP-server of Node 1
 - Other usage and flags of go-apla are described in [documentation](http://genesiskernel.readthedocs.io/en/latest/)

 4) Generate Node 1 keys: